hyrious/typst-syntax-highlight/README.md

 ## Install

-- Via Package Control: search for `Typst Syntax Highlight`.
+- Via Package Control: search for `Typst`.
 - Manual: clone this repo into your Sublime `Packages` folder.

 ## License